ruqaiyae/Codecademy_RaceDay/README.md

 Codecademy_RaceDay
-Codecademy - Introduction to JavaScript Syntax - Conditionals - Race Day
+Learn JavaScript Syntax - Conditionals - Race Day

 Race Day
 Codecademy’s annual race is just around the corner!
 This year, we have a lot of participants.
 You have been hired to write a program that will register runners for the race and give them instructions on race day.